-- 1. Content area of the report. - 2.
-State and district included in the report. - 3.
-Number of students by grade who were enrolled, tested, did not test, and average scale score by state and district. - 4.
-The number and percentage of students at each performance level by grade in the state and district.
+- 1. The content area of the report - 2.
+The state and district included in the report - 3.
+The number of students by grade who were enrolled, tested, and did not test by state and district - 4.
+The average scale score for each grade by state and district - 5.
+The number and percentage of students at each performance level by grade in the state and district